-A “First Response to Intervention Checklist” is developed between the teacher and the A-Team (Principal, Counselor and CAS Director) when an academically struggling student is identified.
+A “First Response to Intervention Checklist” is developed between the teacher and the Principal, Counselor and CAS Director when an academically struggling student is identified.
 Parents are informed of the intent and purpose of implementing intervention techniques.
 Assessments are conducted after four to six weeks to determine the need for additional intervention.

-If Level I support services are not sufficient for a student’s overall academic success, the A-Team and teacher will conference with the parents to recommend a Level II intervention plan such as:
+If Level I support services are not sufficient for a student’s overall academic success, the teacher, Principal, Counselor and CAS Director will conference with the parents to recommend a Level II intervention plan such as:

 - Academic Coaching (5th - 8th grades)

 - RX for Discovery Math (K - 4th grades)

 - RX for Discovery Reading (2nd - 8th grades)